carbon-language/carbon-lang/docs/design/generics/goals.md

     one possible solution would use the original template code to provide an implementation for that interface for any type that structurally has the methods used by the original template.

+If Carbon does not end up having direct support for templates, the transition will necessarily be less incremental.

 ### Coherence